bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 ## Overview

+TBD

+The <kbd>ArrowUp</kbd> and <kbd>ArrowDown</kbd> keys can be used to increment or decrement the value.

+To be submitted via native browser form submits, the spinbutton must have a name set via the `name` prop.
+This will create a hiddden input containing hte current value of the spinbutton.
+If the spinbutton does not have a value, the hidden input's value will be an empty string.

+## `v-model` value

+The `v-model` always returns the value as a number.
+The `v-model` can be `null` if no initial value is set.

+## Min, max, and step

 Spinbuttons have a default range from `1` to `100`, which can be changed by setting the `min` and `max` props.
-The default step increment is `1`, which can be changed via the `step` prop (decimal values allowed).
+The default step increment is `1`, and can be changed via the `step` prop (decimal values allowed).

 When `step` is set, the value will always be a multiple of the step size plus the minimum value.

-The <kbd>ArrowUp</kbd> and <kbd>ArrowDown</kbd> keys can be used to increment or decrement the value.

 ## Styling